Halloween has long passed.

 But because the foreclosure was never formally completed‚ the property remains legally in the name of the homeowner.
 This is a major problem because even if there is no consequence for not paying the mortgage (the home was already in foreclosure‚ after all)‚ the homeowner is still responsible for things like homeowners’ association fees‚ taxes‚ code violations‚ etc. There have been documented situations where homeowners went for years not realizing that their foreclosed home was in fact a “zombie.”
 By the time it’s discovered‚ their credit may be severely marred and they may be thousands of dollars in debt.
 At that point‚ many are forced to consider filing for a Chapter 7 bankruptcy.

-In either of these scenarios‚ it’s best to consult with an experienced Los Angeles foreclosure attorney.
+In either of these scenarios‚ it’s best to consult with an experienced Woodland Hills foreclosure attorney.
 You need to not only understand your obligations‚ but also be apprised of your rights and whether any course of action will mitigate your financial liability in the situation.